Hans Vijlbrief: Induced earthquakes in Groningen

-The previous cabinet had promised that the extraction from the Groningen field would be stopped as soon as possible.
+The previous cabinet had promised that extraction from the Groningen field, active since 1963, would be stopped as soon as possible.
 However, less than a week prior to Vijlbrief's swearing in, his predecessor – Minister of Economic Affairs and Climate Policy Stef Blok – had announced that the planned gas extraction in 2021/22 would be increased from 3.9 e9m3 to 7.6 e9m3 due to a delay in the construction of a nitrogen plant, which would allow for higher gas imports, and due to a rise in contractual deliveries to Germany.
 Besides, on Vijlbrief's first day in office, applications for a €220 million subsidy fund to provide €10,000 to people living inside Groningen's seismic zone opened, which ran out of money on that same day.
 Vijlbrief decided to raise the amount of money allocated to the subsidy by €250 million days later.
 He also told on his first day as state secretary that he would look if he could do anything about the increased gas extraction before a deadline on 1 April, and he finally announced the extraction for 2021/22 would end up being 4.5 e9m3 as a result of a warm winter and a more efficient utilization of existing nitrogen plants.

 The Russian invasion of Ukraine at the same time led to increasing natural gas prices and to European countries wanting to become less energy-dependent on Russia.
 Vijlbrief clarified that the Groningen gas field would not be used to compensate except for in the most extreme of conditions.
 He cited a report by the National Mines Inspectorate, which stated that it would be dangerous for Groningen inhabitants due to the threat of earthquakes, but ignored another report by the Mijnraad, which stated that not preparing for additional extraction could threaten a reliable supply of gas.
 Vijlbrief reaffirmed that gas extraction would be lowered to the amount necessary to maintain the possibility of scaling up in October 2022 and that extraction would be halted entirely in 2023 or 2024.
 The cabinet definitively decided in late September to extract 2.8 e9m3 in 2022/23 – the minimum quantity.
 European Commissioner for Internal Market Thierry Breton unsuccessfully called on the Dutch government to reconsider its decision as a result of continuing gas supply issues on the continent.